ryogrid/articles/skiplist_en.md

 ## Explanation of the specifications and design of the on-disk concurrent Skip List created by the author

 ## Background of development
-- In the process of creating my own RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as I have explained so far, I found that it is very difficult to implement B+tree indexes to the point where parallel access is possible.
+- In the process of creating my own RDB, author thought of implementing B+tree indexes which are widely used in major RDBs, but as au have explained so far, I found that it is very difficult to implement B+tree indexes to the point where parallel access is possible.
 So, In order to implement a Skip List index, I implemented a container to be used inside the index
   - For this reason, the implementation exists in the code base of SamehadaDB, of which author is the main developer
   - [Reference] LevelDB (on-disk KVS), which is also used in Google Chrome and other applications, uses Skip List in its index (on-memory) to improve access efficiency to entry data in memory (not on disk)
 - Therefore, some of the explanations and design in this document may be influenced by the purpose described above